elliotgrigor/keyrate/README.md

 **Note**: Assumes the use of mingw64.

-Produces substantially larger binaries compared to the original.
-(49KB vs 3KB)
+Produces substantially larger binary compared to the original.
+(23KB vs 3KB)

 `task build` or `gcc.exe -O2 -s -o keyrate.exe keyrate.c`